marctatham/react-native-animation-orchestration/README.md

 article I'm putting together to demonstrate a simple technique to orchestrating advanced sequencing of animations (and/or more)

-In this Instagram-style story animation sequence, we orchestrate
+In this Instagram-style story animation sequence, we work with
-- lottie animations
+- lottie animations (swapping animations in, playing animations at key intervals within the sequence)
-- Animated fade transitions
-- interact with custom events (such as a story segment completing)
+- custom fading of elements in/out of the screen
 - Timers
+- interact with events that take place (such as a story segment completing)
+- react to human interactions (such as the user changing the current story segment)

 Be sure to check back soon for the full supporting article as well as the finished codebase to accompany it.